Taekwonnie/Debt-Relief-Web-App/README.md

 Make sure you have node.js installed.
 Video tutorial here: https://youtu.be/HrKsQyuhlnY <br />
 Clone this repo then make sure that you're in the project folder, to start this project you must run:

+**You will also need to create a new project in firebase and add your api informations to the firebase.js**

 ### `1) npm install` do this once to install all dependencies

 ### `2) npm start` do this everytime you want to start the website